 The Extended Education Program was originally developed as a response to the need for training laypersons in the context of the local church.
-Currently the Extended Education Program offers courses in five areas of the United States: southern California (Orange County, San Diego County, and Santa Barbara/Ventura); northern California (Menlo Park, Sacramento, Oakland, and Walnut Creek); Northwest (Seattle, Tacoma, and Kirkland); Southwest (Phoenix, Tucson, and Las Vegas); and Colorado (Colorado Springs and Denver).
-Extended Education seeks to provide educational resources and experiences which will enable students to discover and develop their gifts for service and ministry.
-By offering fully accredited graduate courses off-campus at convenient times, Extended Education makes theological education possible for many church leaders, church staff members, Bible study leaders, business people, homemakers, professionals and others whose careers or circumstances preclude study at the Pasadena campus.
+Currently the seminary offers courses on six regional campuses: California Coast (Orange County, San Diego County, and Santa Barbara/Ventura, and San Luis Obispo); Northern California (Menlo Park, Sacramento, Oakland, and Walnut Creek); Northwest (Seattle, Tacoma, and Kirkland); Southwest (Phoenix, Tucson, and Las Vegas); Colorado (Colorado Springs), and Texas (Houston).
+Through its regional campuses, Fuller seeks to provide educational resources and experiences which will enable students to discover and develop their gifts for service and ministry.
+By offering fully accredited graduate courses off-campus at convenient times, the seminary makes theological education possible for many church leaders, church staff members, Bible study leaders, business people, homemakers, professionals and others whose careers or circumstances preclude study at the Pasadena campus.
 Courses are taught by resident Fuller Theological Seminary faculty members as well as visiting and adjunct faculty in local churches and colleges.
-The Master of Arts in Theology or the Master of Arts in Christian Leadership may in some cases be earned in their entirety through extension programs in Seattle, Menlo Park, Sacramento, Orange County, Phoenix and Colorado Springs.
+The Master of Arts in Theology or the Master of Arts in Christian Leadership may in some cases be earned in their entirety through regional campuses in Seattle, Menlo Park, Sacramento, Orange County, Phoenix and Colorado Springs.
 Two-thirds of the MDiv degree may be earned in these areas.
 The School of Theology offers a special cohort program which enables selected students to complete the Master of Divinity degree in its entirety in Seattle, Washington; Menlo Park, California; and Phoenix, Arizona.